-- 1.1 Rewards and examples of behaviours that will attract a reward are as follows: - 1.1.1 Verbal praise: Kindness to others, improvement in behaviour, positive contributions to class - 1.1.2 Class Dojo online reward platform - 1.1.3 House points: Work that shows good effort, achievement and/or progress, being a role-model, co-operative behaviour, selfless behaviour, contribution to classroom and school community - 1.1.4 Commendation Certificates: Exceptional work, effort, achievement or progress - 1.1.5 Public whole school recognition (e.g. assembly or newsletter): Weekly celebration of winning house, recipients of Head Teacher Awards, special mentions for extracurricular achievements, parent notified - 1.1.6 Awards presented at end of year Prize Giving ceremony (on a per class basis): Annual recognition for academic achievement, academic progress and citizenship - 1.1.7 Golden Time is half an hour on a Friday afternoon where all year groups (R Y6) enjoy free choice play/activity, this is monitored by staff.
-Children all automatically have golden time however they can loose minutes off their Golden Time for poor behaviour. - 1.2 In addition to the above rewards we also have positions of responsibilities that are either evenly distributed (e.g. class monitors) or chosen by the staff on the basis of agreed criteria (e.g. Head Pupil).
+- 1.1 Rewards and examples of behaviours that will attract a reward are as follows: - 1.1.1 Verbal praise: Kindness to others, improvement in behaviour, positive contributions to class - 1.1.2 Class Dojo online reward platform - 1.1.3 House points: Work that shows good effort, achievement and/or progress, being a role-model, co-operative behaviour, selfless behaviour, contribution to classroom and school community - 1.1.4 Commendation Certificates: Exceptional work, effort, achievement or progress - 1.1.5 Public whole school recognition (e.g. assembly or newsletter): Weekly celebration of winning house, recipients of Head Teacher Awards, special mentions for extracurricular achievements, parent notified - 1.1.6 Awards presented at end of year Prize Giving ceremony (on a per class basis): Annual recognition for academic achievement, academic progress and citizenship - 1.2 In addition to the above rewards we also have positions of responsibilities that are either evenly distributed (e.g. class monitors) or chosen by the staff on the basis of agreed criteria (e.g. Head Pupil).